Grothendieck Topologies and Sheaf Theory for Data and Graphs: An Approach Through Cech Closure Spaces: Introduction

-There are two major obstacles which must be overcome in order to apply the essential ideas and constructions of sheaf theory to \v Cech closure spaces.
-First, in most interesting closure spaces, there are simply not enough open sets for the classical sheaf cohomology to provide much information.
-We see this already with the closure space $(V,c_G)$ induced by a connected graph $G = (V,E)$.
-In this case, the topological modification is simply the indiscrete topology on the vertex set, i.e. the topology consisting only of $\{\emptyset, V\}$, and, like the topology, the resulting sheaf theory is trivial.
-The notion of a (non-open) set with non-empty interior, with which we may form interior covers, provides us with an apparent solution to this problem; however, this leads to a second, more serious issue, which is that the category $\mcN(X,c)$ of $(X,c)$ of neighborhoods of subsets of $(X,c)$ is not closed under finite intersections, and without this, the classical theory of sheaves on topological spaces cannot be adapted to this case.
+There are a number of obstacles which must be overcome in order to develop sheaf theory on general {\v C}ech closure spaces.
+First, in most interesting closure spaces, there are simply not enough open sets for the classical, topological sheaf cohomology to provide much information.
+We see this already with the closure space $(V, c_G)$ induced by a connected graph $G = (V, E)$.
+In this case, the open sets of $(V,c_G)$ are simply the indiscrete topology on the vertex set, i.e. the topology consisting only of $\{\varnothing, V\}$, and, like the topology, the resulting sheaf theory is trivial.
+In closure spaces, however, the interior of a set may be non-open, and there are many more non-open sets with non-trivial (and non-open) interiors than there are open sets.
+Using these, we may form so-called interior covers, which provides an apparent solution to the problem of the lack of open sets.
+However, this leads to a second issue, which is that the category $\cat{N}_{c_X}$ of subsets of $(X, c_X)$ with non-empty interior is not closed under finite intersections.
+Naively, one may try to simply add the missing sets to $\cat{N}_{c_X}$, and so we might posit that the category in which we should work is not $\cat{N}_{c_X}$, but rather the category which contains $\cat{N}_{c_X}$ together with all of the finite intersections of its elements, which we denote by $\cat{M}_{c_X}$.
+However, while the sets in $\cat{M}_{c_X}$ now form a topology on $X$, this topology is often too fine to be interesting.
+That is, if we build sheaves using open covers of $X$ in the topology given by $\cat{M}_{c_X}$, then much of the structure we wish to capture may be lost.
+We instead consider a kind of hybrid of these two options.
+We begin with presheaves defined on the category whose objects are the subspaces of $(X,c_X)$ induced by inclusions of the sets $\cat{M}_{c_X}$ into $(X,c_X)$, and whose morphisms are inclusions of subspaces.
+(We also call this category $\cat{M}_{c_X}$ in a slight abuse of notation.)
+We then use interior covers of the subspaces in $\cat{M}_{c_X}$ to form a site, which, in turn, generates our Grothendieck topology.